ksmpartners/ernie/README.md

 *	 retrieving lists and catalogs of report generation jobs and definitions

 *	specifying an output expiration date and purging expired output

+The Ernie project was initiated by [KSM Technology Partners](http://ksmpartners.com).

 Prerequisites and setup <a id="setup"></a>
 ----------------------